-Alexco anticipates that any road maintenance/upgrades will require only single-lane temporary closures.
-Signage warning of construction activities on the roadway will be placed at appropriate distances from the construction site, in consultation with Highways & Public Works.
-For significant upgrade/maintenance events (those requiring more than one day to complete), written notification will be distributed to Keno City residents and Highways & Public Works will be notified.
-Routine road maintenance (grader/snow plow) of the mine access roads including the Wernecke Road will occur on a routine basis as road conditions dictate.
-The Wernecke Road is used for access to a local residence and maintenance of this road will be made in an effort to accommodate recreational access by local residences but the primary objective is for the safety of employees, contractors and residents.
-During periods when the Lucky Queen mine is not in active development or operations the Wernecke Road will not be maintained.
+AKHM anticipates that any road maintenance/upgrades will require only single-lane temporary closures.
+Signage warning of construction activities on the roadway will be placed at appropriate distances from the construction site, in consultation with YG Highways & Public Works.
+For significant upgrade/maintenance events (those requiring more than one day to complete), written notification will be distributed to Keno City residents and YG Highways & Public Works will be notified.
+Routine road maintenance (grader/snowplow) of the mine access roads including the Wernecke Road will occur on a routine basis as road conditions dictate.
+The Wernecke Road is used for access to a local residence and maintenance of this road will be made in an effort to accommodate recreational access by the residents; however, the primary objective is for the safety of employees, contractors, and residents.
+With Lucky Queen Mine not in active development or operations, the Wernecke Road will not be maintained.

 A public notice is posted in Keno City to communicate to residents any new activities that may be occurring or scheduled.
-Contact information for AKHM senior management is included in this notice and any concerns regarding road maintenance or traffic management can be forwarded to AKHM management through this notification system.
+Contact information for AKHM senior management is provided in Section 11, and any concerns regarding road maintenance or traffic management can be forwarded to AKHM management through this notification system.

-6 ROAD MANAGEMENT
+6. ROAD MANAGEMENT

-AKHM's Road Management Plan (RMP) consists of mitigation measures and best practices to minimize damage to permafrost, vegetation and sensitive wildlife habitat during construction, use and reclamation of access routes as well as to ensure public and workers safety.
+AKHM's Road Management Plan (RMP), submitted to Yukon Workers Compensation Health & Safety Board (WCB) in 2020, includes mitigation measures and best practices to minimize damage to permafrost, vegetation and sensitive wildlife habitat during construction, use and reclamation of access routes as well as to ensure public and workers safety.
 This RMP is adaptive and will be updated as needed as the Project evolves.
+The following provides extracts from that document, where they support the Traffic Management Plan.